Here are 10 points all Personal Trainers need to consider, and then reconsider!

 - Punctuality: Clients are paying you for specific time slot.
 Be professional by arriving on time.
 It is very frustrating waiting for an appointment.
 (Think of a Doctor’s surgery) Avoid this at all costs!

-- Role model: Practise what you preach.
+- Role model: Practice what you preach.
 Lead a healthy lifestyle.
 Eat a healthy diet and get regular exercise.
 You cannot expect your clients to do this, if you’re not practicing it yourself.

 - Knowledge: Continually update your knowledge.
 Strive to absorb as much information as possible.
 Never stop reading, listening and learning.
 Subscribe to trade journals and publications, attend conferences and workshops, and listen to other professionals.
 This is your career, treat it as such or be left behind.